 - the hardware itself (in order to be able to verify the driver is working);

 - BSP (exact version used to build either the kernel/complete firmware with the kernel/bootloader/user-space applications, e.g., exact Yocto version and dependencies if applicable);

 - additional tools (if required), e.g., hardware debuggers (SEGGER J-Link, AVR-ICE, etc.).

 Is your request beyond the contact form?
 Prefer more personal communication?
 Send us an Email and we will get back to you as soon as possible!

 Please, do not hesitate to share any of your ideas or demands with us.
-Clear-cut project requirements, a sketchy concept of a future software or any other concern, - we will help you address it, just let us know.
+Clear-cut project requirements, a rough concept of a future software product, or any other concern - we will help you address it.